-#1 – A Portable Utility Battery
+#1 – Portable Utility Battery

 When you are out in the middle of a lake, you don’t have a wall outlet to plug your electronics into, such as a GPS or fishfinder.
 So, being able to charge it anywhere—like out on a toon—is invaluable.
 That is why I recommend a portable power bank.
 The one I recommend has two USB outlets, a DC power outlet, an LED light, and it can also jump car batteries.
 Click Here to see what it is selling for on Amazon.

 However, seeing as some toons do not have an outlet to charge your phone, you may be simply wanting to charge your phone while you are spending the day on the lake.
 In this case, you may not a battery so powerful or big, you can also get smaller portable chargers that just charge via USB.
 These are almost always just used to charge cell phones or small devices, but the small size and much cheaper price makes them very versatile and easy to keep with you.
-Click Here to see our recommended single USB portable charger on Amazon, or Click Here for a double USB port charger on Amazon.
+I would also recommend a single or double USB portable charger like this Anker model.

-#2 – An Extra Prop and Prop Wrench
+#2 – Extra Prop and Prop Wrench

 You never know what could happen when you are out boating, this includes damaging a prop.
 It can be extremely difficult if a prop gives out mid-trip.
 So it could be very handy to have an extra prop stowed away for such situations.
 It is also helpful as you will always have your spare right with your boat.
 You won’t need to store it in the garage and have to find it again later.